gargrave/DisasterKit/README.md

 The was the first Django app that I actually pushed into production, and it worked well, but I have certainly come a long way since this time and at this point, it is mostly just here for archiving purposes.

-Built with Django 1.8 and AngularJS 1.4.
+Built with Django 1.8 and AngularJS 1.4, and deployed to Heroku.
 The biggest issue was that I built the entire stack as a single project, so even minor changes to the front end code required a full redeployment, which became a bit of a pain to manage.
 The project structure is also a little awkward to navigate, since all of the front end Angular code is nested within the Django app.
 Lesson learned: multi-tier deployment FTW.